adri95cadiz/PyQGis-Scripting/README.md

 ## dissolve_group

-Lets you batch dissolve layers in PyQGis, just put the name of the group of layers and execute the script.
+Lets you batch dissolve layers in PyQGis, just put the name of the group of layers (Change GROUP_NAME for defined name) and execute the script.

 ## cut_raster_by_vector_and_process_data